 Black Bay 79220N Bracelet

 The 79220 and the successor 79230 have a lot of similarities, but one thing that sets them apart is the bracelet.

 The 79220N is equipped with an Oyster style bracelet, whereas the latest Black bay has a rivet-style bracelet

-If you look at the option of the market, more people tend to have a favor for the old bracelet since it is cleaner and less cluttered.
+If you look at the opinions of the market, more people tend to prefer the old bracelet since it is cleaner and less cluttered.
 Especially considering the fact that the rivets have no practical function.

 The 79220N always comes with an additional black fabric strap from the factory – a benefit that Tudor has now removed with its new reference.

 Tudor Black Bay 79220N Specifications